captainrobbo/wikijstest/test-plan/cms/signup.md

 Simply follow the process through, filling in the requested fields before clicking the blue *"Register"* button at the bottom.
 Click this only once.

 You should shortly (within two minutes) receive an email through from OpenTrack with a confirmation link.
-Please click this and your link will be confirmed and activated.
+Please click this and your account will be confirmed and activated.
 Should the email not appear, please check your spam/junk email folder.
 If it is still not here then email *support@opentrack.run* and let us know the issue and we can fix it for you as soon as possible.

 # 1.3 Gaining Access
 Now that you have an account to the OpenTrack site, you will need to get access to the competition you are looking after.